shawngraham/hist3812-f22/content/syllabus/gpt3.md

 <img src="/images/demo-comic.png"></img>
 {{< /rawhtml >}}

 At this point, you can use a photo editor like Photoshop or [Pixlr](https://pixlr.com/e/) to edit out DALL-E's wonky attempt at text, and put the text that GPT-3 generated into it.
 Et volia!
 You've used GPT-3 to make a comic, and another similar model to generate the artwork.
+(I tried to indulge my interest in archaeology and the uncanny by generating a Lovecraft-inspired horror/archaeology/ancient history mashup [here](https://electricarchaeology.ca/2022/11/02/house-of-flies/) using this approach.)

 ### Where's the history?

 In that particular comic we just generated, there wasn't much 'history' per se.
 But with a little creativity we could do something like this:

 ```
 Louis Riel was a Canadian politician, a founder of the province of Manitoba, and a political leader of the Métis people.
 He led two resistance movements against the Government of Canada and its first prime minister John A. Macdonald.
-Riel sought to defend Métis rights and identity as the Northwest Territories came progressively under the Canadian sphere of influence.
-The first resistance movement led by Riel was the Red River Resistance of 1869–1870.
+Riel sought to defend Métis rights and identity as the Northwest Territories came progressively under the Canadian sphere of influence.The first resistance movement led by Riel was the Red River Resistance of 1869–1870.
 The provisional government established by Riel ultimately negotiated the terms under which the new province of Manitoba entered the Canadian Confederation.
 However, while carrying out the resistance, Riel had a Canadian nationalist, Thomas Scott, executed.
 Riel soon fled to the United States to escape prosecution.
 He was elected three times as member of the House of Commons, but, fearing for his life, he could never take his seat.

 Create the opening scene for a graphic novel about Riel's relationship with Macdonald.
 ```